RocketDerp/April14_2025/Grim_Blunt/Metaphors_of_Donald_Trump_absurd_surreal.md

-# Metaphtors of Donald Trump
+# Metaphors of Donald Trump

 Metaphors of Tony Clifton
 Metaphors of Surkovian Putinism Governing